teamairship/railyard/README.md

 Once the `template.rb` file is added and assuming the correct file structure is followed, the blueprint will automatically be recognized and executed on the next run.

+### Testing

+When a blueprint is added, take special care to carefully inspect the generated app.
+Does it work?
+Does it work relative to other possible option combinations?
+It could appear that an integration is successful initially but fail on check in or in the CI/CD stage.
+By ensuring the blueprint plays nice with things like foreman and overcommit, we can ensure a stable experience for everyone.

+Beyond manual testing, there are not currently tests for the project but would be ideal in the future.

 ### Branching and Merging Strategy

 New branches should be created for features, bug fixes, etc: